sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 Lua is a popular scripting language commonly used in game development, and the Lua API is not as restricted as Pulp's web based development model.
 (Link to [Lua documentation][playdate_lua_docs].)
+Lua is generally the best choice for projects with a programmer.

 Regular project based Lua examples can be run as follows.